In The Slip preview

 Noisy, dark, sticky.
 Kind of place you don’t wanna touch with your bare skin, on account of all the people previous who’ve touched it with theirs.
 But this particular cog wants to stop turning for a spell.
 Wants to see its friend.

 Besides, this bar ain’t the worst place I’ve been.
-That honor goes to a corporate meeting room in what was, at that point in the slip, the center of the world.
-Some nut thought she’d upset the salt routes, destabilize the region, negate the need for the Sino-Amek International Trade Duty Alliance, and with it the refueling bill that underscored the Arctic mining.
+That honour goes to a corporate meeting room in a tall building in what was the centre of the world.
+Some nut thought she’d upset the salt routes, destabilise the region, negate the need for the Sino-Amek International Trade Duty Alliance, and with it the refuelling bill that underscored the Arctic mining.
 Which, as it turns out, meant her company lost millions betting on the wrong horse, or, in this case, the wrong mine.

-I ain’t never seen this guy before, I’d swear to it, but I recognize him in a way that hits you physical before your brain can even register the thought, like a memory built into your bones.
+I ain’t never seen this guy before, I’d swear to it, but I recognise him in a way that hits you physical before your brain can register the thought, like a memory built into your bones.

-There ain’t no way I know this guy, so why do I feel sick with nerves all of a sudden?
+This ain’t right.
+There ain’t no way I know this guy.
 Has something gone wrong with the slip?
 It happens.
-Things get turned around, people turning up where they shouldn’t, an aberration somewhen changing their course.
+Things get turned around, people showing up where they shouldn’t, an aberration somewhen changing their course.
+But even so, I should know when I met him.
+Shit.
+Is there something wrong with me?
+Did that tempo kid do something?

 There... that’s it.
 Warmth building in my joints, working its way to my aching skull.